Cubs, All-Star SS Swanson finalize $177 million, 7-year deal

 AP Baseball Writer

-With Swanson in the fold, Nico Hoerner likely moves from shortstop to second base.
-When coupled with Bellinger in center, the Cubs should be one of the majors’ best teams when it comes to up-the-middle defense.
+With Swanson in the fold, Nico Hoerner moves from shortstop to second base.
+Coupled with Bellinger in center, the Cubs should be one of the majors’ best teams when it comes to up-the-middle defense.

+“We kind of say like it’s a race to 27 outs and whoever can get them the fastest usually wins the game,” Swanson said.
+“So putting together the defense that we currently have is pretty, pretty special.”

-The 28-year-old Swanson is coming off perhaps his best big league season, hitting .277 with 25 homers and a career-best 96 RBIs in 162 games for Atlanta.
+The 28-year-old is coming off perhaps his best season, hitting .277 with 25 homers and a career-best 96 RBIs in 162 games for Atlanta.
 He made the NL All-Star team for the first time and won his first Gold Glove.

-Swanson’s deal includes a full no-trade clause.
-The Cubs have scheduled a Wednesday news conference for a formal introduction.

-Chicago went 74-88 this year and finished third in the NL Central.
-It was its second straight losing season, but it went 40-31 in its last 71 games.

-The Cubs also bolstered their bullpen when they agreed to a $2.8 million, one-year contract with Brad Boxberger last week.
+Swanson’s deal includes a $7 million signing bonus, full no-trade clause and a hotel suite on road trips.
+He will make $13 million next year and $25 million in 2024.
+After making $27 million for three straight seasons, he will have a $26 million salary in 2028 and make $25 million in 2029.

 Swanson was part of a stellar group of free agent shortstops that also included Trea Turner, Carlos Correa and Xander Bogaerts.
-He was the last one of the four to decide on a team.
+All four have found a new home.

+“It was an odd process.
+It was odd not knowing truly where you would end up,” Swanson said.

+“Just so thankful that things worked out as smoothly as they did.”

 Swanson was selected by Arizona with the No. 1 overall pick in the 2015 amateur draft, but he was traded to Atlanta in a multiplayer deal that December.